sweet-security/candystore/README.md

 you'll incur one more unit of "IO latency" for fetching the row from the table.
 Since the row spans 2KB (and aligned to 4KB), it should behave nicely with 4K IOs.

+See also [this guide to LTO/PGO](https://github.com/sweet-security/candystore/issues/7) by Alexander Zaitsev.